anastasakis-g/micro-lab-IoT/README.md

 This service was developed to be deployed on a IoT gateway.
 Its purpose is to collect sensor data from multiple ESP8266 devices each one corresponding to a different team.

-- Each team posts sensor data using the following endpoint:
+Each team posts sensor data using the following endpoint:</br>
 `POST http://localhost:8382/api/students/{team_name}/sensors` </br>
 Optional boolean query param: `isReady` </br>
 Sample Request Payload: